khalil5754/khalil5754.github.io/_posts/2022-10-11-your-new-blog-post.md

 <img width="450" alt="image" src="https://user-images.githubusercontent.com/44441178/195229009-290f0a35-4d82-45e5-9a14-abbe922c7782.png">

 While it may be my favourite type of visualization, I totally get if you're not as excited about it as I am.
 But you gotta admit it's kinda cool right?
+It's also really not too hard to grasp!

-For my next post I'll be talking about my process on deciding which statistical correlation technique was the right choice to use.
-Spoiler: I decided on a Granger Causality and CCF Analysis.
+Another post I can't wait to write is about my process on deciding which statistical correlation technique was the right choice to use.
+Spoiler: I decided on a Granger Causality and CCF Analysis, but first I went through Pearson, Kenneth, and Spearman correlation coefficient equations.
+It turned out there's a lot more ways to test for correlation than I thought.

-Hopefully I can get that up tomorrow!
+It may need to be broken up into two posts (look out for the Granger Causality one), but hopefully I can get that up soon!

 Signing off,

-Khalil (TheStatsNerd)
+Khalil (TheStatsGuy)